dylanrylee/ToyStoreAppGUI/README.md

-# Toy Store App GUI - Assignment 3
+# Toy Store App GUI
 GUI Toy Store Company App

 - When a toy is purchased, the number of stock for that toy decreases